mercybasic/onyxdispatch/LOGOUT_FIXES.md

 - Session data is completely removed
 - No cached auth state persists after logout
 - User truly appears logged out on page reload

+The `just_logged_out` sessionStorage flag ensures:
+- Session is not restored on page reload after logout
+- Race condition between signOut and page reload is handled
+- Even if session exists in cache, it will be force-cleared
+- Flag persists across the redirect but is cleared after being checked